 Data collection Locale of the study:

 Colleges in Hyderabad offer graduation and post-graduation, and post-graduation programs in science, arts, commerce, law & medicine.
-College of Engineering – Osmania University, Jawaharlal Nehru Technological University, Indian Institute of Technology, etc., are some of the famous engineering colleges in Hyderabad.
+College of Engineering – Osmania University, Jawaharlal Nehru Technological University, Indian Institute of Technology, etc., are famous engineering colleges in Hyderabad.
 In addition to engineering colleges, various institutes known as polytechnics offer a three-year course in engineering.
-Gandhi Medical College and Osmania Medical College are the centers of medical education in Hyderabad.
+Gandhi Medical College and Osmania Medical College are the medical education centers in Hyderabad.
 Colleges and universities in Hyderabad are run by either a state government, central government, or private individuals or agencies.
 Hyderabad Central University, Nalsar, NIPER, Potti Sreeramulu Telugu University, Maulana Azad National Urdu University, English and Foreign Languages University, Acharya N.G.
 Ranga Agricultural University is one of the other universities located in Hyderabad.

 Universe and sample: